stephenharris/Event-Organiser/readme.txt

 = Planned Features =

+* Metaboxes for the venue admin page, allowing the addition of custom fields.
 * Introducing actions and filters to allow developers or plug-ins to modify and interact with Event Organiser.
 * Allowing users to exclude or include specific dates in an event's schedule.
 * Dashboard widgets (upcoming events / expiring events).